 7: Know your billing start date

-Some phone service providers will start billing your organization as soon as you plug the phones in, even if you haven’t you actually begun to use the service at that point or regardless of if the system even works.
-At Versature, we wait until everything is fully-functional on your end before prompting your first invoice and provide a 30 day money back guarantee!
+Some phone service providers will start billing your organization as soon as you plug the phones in, even if you haven’t actually begun to use the service at that point or regardless of if the system even works.
+The majority of providers will wait until everything is fully-functional on your end before promoting your first invoice and provide a 30-day money-back guarantee!

-8: Thinking of cancelling?
+8: Thinking of canceling?
 Make sure you give notice

 Mark your calendar!
 60 to 90 days before your contract end date, notify your provider that you wish to move to a month-to-month service plan with the ability to cancel at any time.
 If you do not give your telco enough notice, your contract may auto-renew or prove difficult to get out of, leaving you trapped in the contract for another term.

 9: Have you added services mid-contract?

 Ensure you check when each of your added services’ contracts ends.
 Some service providers will renew all contracts at the same time when a new service is added, while others will leave all services on separate terms.
 Having multiple contract end dates makes it harder to leave the provider as some necessary contracts will expire before the additional contracts.

 10: Turn it all off!